 3.2 Reassigned Time and Faculty Small Grant Awards

 Reassigned time and faculty small grants will be awarded through a competitive process at the college level.
 Each college will be allocated support from Academic Affairs for reassigned time and faculty small grant applications.
-Colleges may supplement this amount with their own funds.Each reassigned time award will be equal to 3 units of reassigned time for one year.
+Colleges may supplement this amount with their own funds.
+Awards may be used for reassigned time, faculty small grant, or a combination of both equivalent to the vacant rate for up to 4 WTU per academic year.
+Applications for more than 3 WTU require additional justification in the application.

 3.2.1.
 College faculty councils shall:

 a.
-Establish the policies and procedures for evaluating reassigned time and faculty small grants; and
+Establish the criteria, policies, and procedures for evaluating reassigned time and faculty small grants; and

 b.
 Determine the composition and charge of their reassigned time and faculty small grant award committee.